 OECD pushes for tax transparency through Crypto-Asset Reporting Framework

-The Organisation for Economic Co-operation and Development (OECD), has published the Crypto-Asset Reporting Framework (CARF) to G20 countries on 10 October 2022.
+The Organisation for Economic Co-operation and Development (OECD) published the Crypto-Asset Reporting Framework (CARF) for G20 countries on 10 October 2022.

 The CARF is a new tax transparency structure, released to respond to the G20’s request that the international body develop a system for reporting and information sharing on crypto-assets across nations.
 It expands the changes already made to address digital economy tax transparency issues through the Common Reporting Standard (CRS).